Comfy-Org/rfcs/rfcs/0001-object_info_v2.md

 To support gradual migration, the API will:

-1. Accept both old and new node definitions
+1. **Dual Support**: Accept both old and new node definitions
-2. Include a compatibility layer in the frontend
+2. **Compatibility Layer**: Include a compatibility layer in the frontend that can type check and handle both old and new formats.

 ## Drawbacks